She asked to bring oxygen to work -- they fired her instead | Law-Order

 A woman who was fired after asking to bring an oxygen tank to work to help her breathe will get $25,000 in a federal settlement.

-The Delaware-based manufacturer of commercial kitchen equipment settled the EEOC's suit on Friday, the federal agency announced.

-The consent decree also requires TriMark to amend its current anti-discrimination policy to include examples of ADA-qualifying job modifications, to post the policy where it is visible to employees, to hold annual ADA training for human resource employees and specialised training for the person who makes the decision, and to provide periodic reports to the EEOC, according to the news release.
+The consent decree also requires TriMark to amend its current anti-discrimination policy to include examples of ADA-qualifying job modifications and post the policy where it is visible to employees.
+It also is required to hold annual ADA training for human resource employees and specialized training for the person who makes the decision, and to provide periodic reports to the EEOC, according to the news release.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)